thomasWeise/oa/performance/time/README.md

   Hence, effort should be invested to create good implementations before measuring their consumed runtime and, very important, the same effort should be invested into all compared algorithms&hellip;
 - Runtime measurements are not always very accurate.
   There may be many effects which can mess up our measurements, ranging from
-  + other processes being executed on the same system and slowing down our process,
+  + other processes being executed on the same system and slowing down our process&nbsp;[@GHJLSS1977MAAFCDLLAC],
   + delays caused by swapping or paging,
   + time lost when a Just in Time compiler suddenly kicks in to compile a frequently used code piece in our Java or Python programs, to
   + shifts of CPU speeds due to dynamic CPU clocking.